igag9/Site_web_ada/_posts/2019-05-18-color-post.md

 {% include aligner.html images="feature-img/q1.jpeg" column=3 %}

-This bar plot indicates there are more men who talk about cinema than women.
+It can be observed that there are more men who talk about cinema than women.
+However, if we consider all the subjects in quotebank, we can observe that women are better represented in the cinema world.